 Gallbladder pain can be either acute or chronic.
-Acute gallbladder symptoms are those that accompany a gallbladder attack and are characterized by sharp, stabbing pain in the upper right side of the abdomen, nausea, vomiting and possible fever and chills.
+Acute gallbladder symptoms are those that accompany a gallbladder attack and usually result from gallstones.
+Acute symptoms are characterized by sharp, stabbing pain in the upper right side of the abdomen, nausea, vomiting and possible fever and chills.
 Chronic gallbladder symptoms are frequent dull pain in the same area, upper right side of the abdomen sometimes accompanied by nausea, gas and bloating and possibly burping.

 Take the Gallbladder Symptoms Quiz to find out more.

 People can go for years with digestive symptoms and never realize that they may be related to a problem with their gallbladder.
 That's because they are so interwoven with other digestive symptoms such as indigestion, gas, bloating, constipation, diarrhea and nausea and general digestive discomfort.
 Constipation and weight gain can also be signs of gallbladder problems.